Ultron55/android_galery/README.md

 # Android Gallery
-A simple gallery for Android, to use as an example for other developers
+A simple gallery for Android

-# Status: development
+# Status: deferred